conilas/pismevent/README.md

 ## Example 1: Incoming payment (installment or in cash)

-Whenever we have an incoming payment, the applications must check if there's a credit transaction that wasn't yet zeroed.
+Whenever we have an incoming payment, the applications must check if there's a credit transaction that wasn't yet zeroed and, if so, create some related events.
+Let's say that, in this case, we do have some values that were already credited and we must validate it.
 In order to do so, it must:

 * Find which was not yet zeroed: go find every transaction with a specific type that indicates payment that aren't yet in **already_zeroed_transaction** collection.
 So it performs a *not in* operation.
 * If it finds any that wasn't yet zeroed, it must check how much is still has left.
 In order to do so, it goes in the **transaction_credit_discounted** collection and sees how much was taken from that transaction.